stackbit-projects/exceptbusiness-ed98d/src/pages/index.md

   - type: hero_section
     title: The Lifestyle Tricks No Book Can Teach You
     subtitle: Your community to active harmonic lifestyle in the real business world.
-    content: |-
+    content: >
-      This book is your go-to guide for all marketing channels.
-Learn how to create effective landing pages, compelling ads, creative copywriting and converting marketing materials for any business.
+      Except Business club is your go-to guide for harmonic life and informal networking with successful entrepreneurs.
+Learn how people

+      from around the world combine effective business, active lifestyle, relaxation and exceptional experiences.
+Group wisdom from around the world.

     actions:
       - label: Get the book
         url: /pricing